 The BBC micro went through seven motherboard revisions, although issues 5 and 6 were never produced so exactly what changes they brought in remains a mystery.
 The issue 1 board is so fantastically rare that even the Service Manual does not deal with it.
 The most commonly found types are issues 4 and 7, not surprisingly, but over the years I have been very lucky to build up a collection of at least one of each of the main types.

-More recently, this Beeb has been branded my "Teletext" Beeb as I added a Teletext ROM and used it to receive Teletext pages at the Byte-Back and Bletchley Park shows I attended in 2009 and 2010.
+This Beeb is sometimes known as my "Teletext" Beeb as I added a Teletext ROM and used it to receive Teletext pages at the Byte-Back and Bletchley Park shows I attended in 2009 and 2010.

 This is my only issue 3 BBC, which came with the UDM DDFS.
 For the purposes of this picture, I removed the UDM daughter board which explains the lack of a disc controller at IC 78.